Events

 Highstead comprises more than 100 acres of largely unmanaged woodland and wetland habitat as well as managed fields and meadows.
 This diverse landscape is connected by a 1.5-mile trail that reveals the natural and human forces that shape it.

-We will go on a guided walk and tour, learning about the diverse habitats and site appropriate native plants.
-They have a Mt.
-Laurel area that may be in bloom then.
+We will go on a guided walk and tour, learning about the diverse habitats, land management practices, and site appropriate native plants.
+As a bonus, the collection of mountain laurels may be in bloom by then.

 June 2025